habedi/element-0/README.md

 ### Why Element 0?

-Having an embeddable scripting language like Element 0 can be very useful in a Zig project.
+Having an embeddable scripting language is useful in a Zig project.
-For example, you can write the core parts of your application in Zig.
+For example, you can write the core parts of your application in Zig for performance.
-Then you write features like plugins or configuration files in Element 0, which let you change parts of your application without the need to recompile the entire project.
+Then you can write features like plugins or configuration files in Element 0.
+This lets you change parts of your application without the need to recompile the entire project.
-Additionally, you can access Zig functions and data structures from Element 0 code.
-That allows you to extend your application with both Element 0 scripts and Zig code in a single project.

 ### Features